Uniform exponent bounds on the number of primitive extensions of number fields: Acknowledgements

 \section{Acknowledgements}

 This paper grew out of conversations with Manjul Bhargava surrounding his remarkable proof of van der Waerden's conjecture.
 The author wishes to express his gratitude for these (and many other) conversations.
-The author would also like to thank Tim Burness and Andrew O'Desky for comments on an earlier version of this work.
+The author would also like to thank Tim Burness, Gergely Harcos, Gunter Malle, Andrew O'Desky, and Evan O'Dorney for comments on an earlier version of this work.

 The author was funded by a grant from the National Science Foundation (DMS-2200760) and by a Simons Foundation Fellowship in Mathematics.